 - Easy access for students: students can access their reading lists directly via MyLearningSpace, ensuring they have all their required readings in one convenient location.

-- Consistent format across modules: by using a standardized system, students benefit from a consistent experience across all their modules, reducing confusion and improving their ability to access and utilize reading materials effectively.
+- Consistent format across modules: by using a standardised system, students benefit from a consistent experience across all their modules, reducing confusion and improving their ability to access and utilise curated reading materials effectively.

 - Reliable access to resources: Leganto provides permanent, stable, and authenticated hyperlinks to books, articles, websites, and other resources.
-These links won't break over time, ensuring consistent access for students and eliminating the frustration of dead links.
+This ensures that Library Services can manage resources efficiently and resolve any access issues in a timely manner, providing consistent access for students and eliminating the frustration of dead links.
 This makes it easier for students to find and use the learning resources they need, both on and off campus.

-- Improved Library collection management: the library can better manage its online collections, ensuring that the resources students need are available when they need them.
+- Improved Library collection management: the library can better manage its online collections, ensuring that the resources students need are available when they need them, and in the most appropriate format.

 Our commitment